 Cancer care in Germany

-In Germany, quality of cancer care is at its highest and access to treatment is generally not restricted.
-However, challenges remain, such as demographic changes and the fact that the welcome boost to survival rates thanks to innovative therapies has led to increased pressure on services to provide long-term care.
+In Germany, quality of cancer care is at its highest and access to treatment is generally available to all.
+However, challenges remain, such as demographic changes and the fact that increased survival rates due to innovative therapies have led to more pressure on services to provide long-term care.

 All.Can Germany initiative

 All.Can Germany was established in a kick-off event in November 2016, where members of the steering group convened to define key needs in German cancer care.
 The initiative looks holistically at the whole patient pathway, from diagnosis and specialised cancer treatment to rehabilitation, returning to everyday life and follow-up care – not to forget crucial aspects such as psycho-oncology, specialist cancer nursing and translational cancer research.
 All.Can Germany aims to develop concepts to overcome gaps between these steps and in the future of cancer care: between self-help and physicians, intersectorally between stationary and ambulatory care, and linking cancer care with cancer research.
 Creating better links and interactions helps to reduce inefficiencies and improve cancer care overall, always focusing on patient needs.

 Activities and milestones

 Initiated in 2017 and still ongoing, the All.Can Germany initiative aims to optimise the patient pathway in cancer care.
 A number of activities are planned throughout the year, including the All.Can roadshow.

 The roadshow consists of a series of events at locations across Germany.
 It will provide a platform for stakeholders to discuss with policymakers crucial challenges in the current cancer patient pathway.
 It aims to identify best practice at each location.